 Together with Dutch Design Week and Design Indaba the inaugural antenna conference is back for its third year.
-This year we are bringing together the next generation of innovators as they present their projects on 21 October during Dutch Design Week.
+This year we brought together the next generation of innovators as they presented their projects during Dutch Design Week.

 It is worth noting that the antenna platform is guided each year by the Sustainable Development Goals (SDGs) and its collection of 17 global goals, which form part of a universal call to action to end poverty, protecting the planet and ensuring peace and prosperity.